rlunde/rlunde/README.md

 <br />

-### Languages, Tools, Databases:
+# Languages, Tools, Databases:

-Note: I never claim to be an expert in a language (or anything else).
+*Note*: I never claim to be an expert in a language (or anything else).
 So I'll try to distinguish between the things I've used at work "for real" versus things I've written personal projects in, versus things I'm curious about and learning.

 That said, some of these are things I used a lot many years ago, while others are things I used a little very recently.